facelessuser/sublime-markdown-popups/docs/styling.md

     h1, h2, h3, h4, h5, h6 { color: #888888; font-style: italic; }
     ```

     Notice that the format of insertion is `key: value; `.
-You do not need a semicolon after.
-If you add one, you may get multiple semicolons which may break the CSS.
+You do not need a semicolon after as the CSS lines are all formatted properly with semicolons.
+If you add one, you may get multiple semicolons which *may* break the CSS.

     If you need to get at a specific CSS attribute, you can specify its name in the `css` filter (available attributes are `color`, `background-color`, `font-style`, and `font-weight`).